nishianand05/nishianand05.github.io/README.md

 # Static web applications

 This repository contains the files of all the static web pages i have developed so far.
 All the pages are deployed using GitHub pages.
-I developed theses pages while learning "The Web developer bootcamp" course by Colt Steele on Udemy.
+I developed theses pages while learning "The Web developer bootcamp" and "Advanced web developer bootcamp" on Udemy.

 The wdb folder also contains a few simple pages i developed while practicing javaScript.